karinwu/llm-permit-insights-pipeline/README.md

 * Input: The input
 * Output: Specifies how the model output will be

+## Image
+It is recommended to run this pipeline using Codespaces.
+It includes runtimes and tools for Python, Node.js, Docker, and more.
+See the full list here: https://aka.ms/ghcs-default-image

 ## Searching with ElasticSearch

 * Run ElasticSearch with Docker